-MANAGEMENT CYCLE RELATIONSHIP EXPLANATION (C W Sj pl repare/ Review IDP October - January) /ith the promulgation of the Municipal ystems Act, the IDP has become the main anning vehicle for developmental local overnment - the strategic plan with a strong evelopment bias.
+MANAGEMENT CYCLE RELATIONSHIP EXPLANATION 1 Prepare/ Review IDP (October - January) With the promulgation of the Municipal Systems Act, the IDP has become the main planning vehicle for developmental local government - the strategic plan with a strong development bias.
 During the IDP process the vision, mission and strategic goals of the municipality are formulated or reviewed.
 This is followed by the identification of key performance areas (KPA's), development objectives and key performance indicators (KPI's) that are the building blocks of a PMS.
 During the IDP review process the KPA's, development objectives and KPI's will be revisited and prioritised.
 Later on, during phase 4 of developing a PMS, this information will form the basis of the set of measures, or indicators, against which the municipality's performance will be measured.
 The previous year's Annual Report will be discussed during November before tabling in Council meeting.
-2 P repare Annual Budget (April) ha go pr fir de ce fter the IDP has been adopted, funds will ave to be provided to realise the specific bals set out in the IDP.
-This entails the reparation of the annual budget.
-The municipal budget clearly specifies the nances available for the different evelopment initiatives for a financial year.
-A ertain amount of money will therefore be From a performance management perspective it is important to monitor the spending patterns by comparing the allocation of resources and the amounts spent, as the year progresses, against the amounts made available in the budget.
+2 Prepare Annual Budget (April) After the IDP has been adopted, funds will have to be provided to realise the specific From a performance management perspective it goals set out in the IDP.
+This entails the preparation of the annual budget. is important to monitor the spending patterns by comparing the allocation of resources and the amounts spent, as the year progresses, against the amounts made available in the budget.
+The municipal budget clearly specifies the finances available for the different development initiatives for a financial year.
+A certain amount of money will therefore be allocated to different departments to finance their projects.
 Furthermore, the financial reports will provide vital information for calculating unit costs that can be used for comparison purposes and doing projections.
-The mid-term review report will be discussed during located to different departments to finance eir projects. the meeting and the proposed remedial steps incorporated into the strategic plan 3 P R A m be w O pr al pe m ou a repare Operational Plans and allocate esources (May - June) fter the Annual Budget has been prepared, hore detailed operational plans will have to e compiled setting out who has to do what, ithin what period and to what specifications.
-Ince the operational plans have been repared, the municipality will have to secure If the non-financial resources such as ersonnel, service providers, equipment and material in order to realise the objectives set ut in the operational plans.
-This will involve process of staffing, procurement and endering so the projects can be activated.
-The operational plans should set out the detailed planning for each project which should include a complete set of measures, including KPA's, development objectives, KPI's, performance targets, target dates and who takes responsibility for what.
-This information forms the basis for performance measurement.
-In the allocation of resources, detailed information has to be provided of the cost of the resources, when they have to be provided and the standard or quality to which they must perform.
+The mid-term review report will be discussed during the meeting and the proposed remedial steps incorporated into the strategic plan 3 Prepare Operational Plans and allocate Resources (May - June) After the Annual Budget has been prepared, more detailed operational plans will have to be compiled setting out who has to do what, within what period and to what specifications.
+Once the operational plans have been The operational plans should set out the detailed planning for each project which should include a complete set of measures, including KPA's, development objectives, KPI's, performance targets, target dates and who takes responsibility for what.
+This information forms the basis for prepared, the municipality will have to secure all the non-financial resources such as personnel, service providers, equipment and material in order to realise the objectives set out in the operational plans.
+This will involve a process of staffing, procurement and performance measurement.
+In the allocation of resources, detailed information has to be provided of the cost of the resources, when they have to be provided and the standard or quality to which they must tendering so the projects can be activated. perform.